RetroDECK/ES-DE/THEMES.md

     - Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
     - Default is `normal`
 * `iterationCount` - type: UNSIGNED_INTEGER
     - Number of times to play the animation until next time it's reset.
-Animation resets are triggered by various events like navigating between systems and gamelists, reloading a gamelist etc.
+Animation resets are triggered by various events like navigation between systems and gamelists, reloading of gamelists, opening of menus etc.
     - Minimum value is `0` and maximum value is `10`
     - Default is `0` (infinite amount of times)
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling.
-Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+    - Interpolation method to use when scaling and rotating animations.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the animation smoother.
+This property has limited effect on Lottie animations unless rotation is applied.
     - Valid values are `nearest` or `linear`
-    - Default is `nearest`
+    - Default is `nearest` if `rotation` is `0`, `90`, `180` or `270` degrees, otherwise it's `linear`
-    - This property can only be used for GIF animations.
+* `cornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the animation.
+The radius is a percentage of the screen width and not directly related to the animation size.
+This makes it possible to apply identically sized corners regardless of animation dimensions.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
 * `color` - type: COLOR
     - Applies a color shift to the animation by multiplying each pixel's color by this color value.
 For example, an all-white animation with `FF0000` applied would become completely red.
 You can also control the transparency of the animation by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
 This property is applied after `saturation` so by setting that property to `0` it's possible to colorize rather than color shift.
     - Default is `FFFFFFFF` (no color shift applied)